A story about a boy and a girl….and a skeleton, in a suit, named Abe….in a bar….in purgatory. Oh, and it’s a romance.

 “I think I would rather stand,” said the man.

 “However you prefer,” the skeleton replied.
 “But would you like to know where you are?”

 “Well, okay then,” the bone-man smiled.
 He paused a moment for dramatic effect and then leaned forward and shouted, “You’re dead!”

-But the severity of the skeleton’s animated reveal were lost on the newcomer.
+He remained still, waiting for a reaction, but the severity of the skeleton’s animated reveal was lost on the newcomer.